MichaelSiehl/Spatial_Fortran_1/README.md

 Coarray Fortran may have an (rather unintended) open design: I’ll utilize coarrays to customize the Fortran language to adapt it to spatial programming techniques.<br />

 Coarray Fortran’s design does allow to program basic SPMD coroutines (groups of kernels) on coarray images using (user-defined) traditional blocking synchronization methods.
-This work will extend this to ***asynchronous coroutines*** to execute multiple different coroutines (still SPMD) simultaneously on each coarray image, using a lightweight and non-blocking synchronization method (through coarray-based, user-defined ***channels***).<br />
+This work will extend this to ***asynchronous coroutines*** to execute multiple different coroutines (still SPMD) simultaneously on each coarray image, using a lightweight and non-blocking synchronization method (through coarray-based, user-defined ***channels***).
+Asynchronous code execution on each coarray image is the key feature here to allow spatial-like kernels on a CPU and thus, to (hopefully) allow the same programming on both CPUs and FPGAs in the (near) future. <br />

 Mapping of such coroutine kernels into spatial pipeline stages and building of spatial pipelines is assumed to go through ***parallel loop instances*** on the coarray images (as well as iterations of each loop instance), as this technique does already work for emulating spatial programming on CPUs here.<br />